resplab/almagro/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which calculate the CODEX index, which is used to predict survival and risk of COPD readmission and assess the severity.
+The individual has Charlson Index (relatinng long-term mortality with the paitent's comorbidity) 1, 65% forced expiratory volume in one second (FEV1), the dyspnea scale of modified Medical Research Council (mMRC) 1, and 2 severe exacerbation of COPD during the precious year.
+He/she would have CODEX score 1.

 ``` r
 library(almagro)